pvandervelde/mindvortex/src/posts/2022-03-18-Starting-robotics-with-scuttle.md

 sonar, [Time of Flight (ToF) sensors](https://en.wikipedia.org/wiki/Time-of-flight_camera) and potentially cameras as well.

-[*] SCUTTLE drove straight at the red coloured couch instead of following the object I wanted it to follow
+[*] SCUTTLE drove straight at the red coloured couch instead of following the red object I wanted it to follow